The Top 100 Foods High In Polyphenols

 99. White Wine (10 mg per 100g)

-White wine has a small polyphenol content consisting of various phenolic acids, stilbenes, flavonoids, hydroxybenzaldehydes, hydroxycoumarins, and tyrosols (115).
+White wine has a modest polyphenol content compared to its red counterpart.
+These polyphenols consist of various phenolic acids, stilbenes, flavonoids, hydroxybenzaldehydes, hydroxycoumarins, and tyrosols (115).

 Lighter in color, it lacks the anthocyanin content of red wines.